The Silent Colosseum, Lucke, June 2026

 What is more, when the vast number of transitioning citizens of the Roman Empire were moving their arms they would progress their fiery body language even further.
 In a manner that always seemed somewhat depressing, they would imply not just that their arms were made of wood but they would also move their arms in a manner that conveyed something of an impression of tree branches swaying in a breeze.

-As above, all this sort of fiery transitional symbolism really did just follow the trend of the vast transitioning Roman crowd.
+As above, all this sort of fiery transitional symbolism really was just part of an overall trend established by the vast transitioning Roman crowd.

 The Future